 Amateur Radio (ham).
 If you’re serious about using a two-way radio for trail “inter-comm” — and for emergencies — get your amateur “ham” license (easier than you think).
 Doing so allows you to use a wide selection of high power “dual band” handheld radios, many of which are waterproof and shock resistant.

 The beauty of ham radio is that ham clubs everywhere in the country have amazing systems of repeaters that allow effective emergency communication from places where a cell phone call is a joke.

 The problem with using a ham radio for backcountry skiing or other recreation is that very few of your buddies will take the time to get a license.
 It’s best if they do so, but if you fail to convince them here is the solution: They can still carry a ham type radio configured for all the emergency frequencies, but they can only transmit on those freqs in an emergency (it’s legal to transmit on any freq in a life/death emergency).
 For inter-party communication (inter-comm) on the trail, simply use one of the frequencies in the MURS band (see information later in this article).
-Keep everyone on your licensed frequency, and you’re cool.
 I’ve also heard that many people simply use the FRS frequencies with a ham radio (see below) for trail intercomm.
-Using FRS/GMRS with a programable ham radio possibly breaks FCC rules, but in some expert’s opinion can be done in ways that make it acceptable, and indistinguishable from the use of a blister pack FRS unit.
+Using FRS/GMRS with a programmable ham radio possibly breaks FCC rules, but in some expert’s opinion can be done in ways that make it acceptable, and indistinguishable from the use of a blister pack FRS unit.